TimiMakkonen/Minesweeper/README.md

   * Work the same way as normal visualisation methods, except that they return the solution information instead of the current visualisation information.
+* Add 'completeAroundInputCoordinates' method to automatically check/show trivial unchecked cells around chosen coordinates.
+  * For example, if we use this on a visible cell that has 2 mines around, and we have already marked two mines around this visible cell, then we will check/show the rest of cells around this visible cell.
+  * If the player has wrongly marked one of the mines around the visible cell this method is used on, this method will end up checking a mine and the player will lose the game.
+* Removed repetition related to checking valid neighbours around a cell.
 * Fix some minor typos.

 ### Version 8.4.3